ashishu007/ashishu007.github.io/blog/_posts/2020-06-22-Data-to-Text-Generation.md

 <!-- **Under Development** -->

 <!-- This blog gives a brief overview of **data-to-text generation** tasks in NLG.  -->
-After wandering around in the vast NLP research field for some time, I finally decided to work towards **data-to-text generation** in my PhD.
+After wandering in the vast NLP research field for some time, I finally decided to work towards **data-to-text generation** in my PhD.
 In this blog, I'll try to provide: a brief overview of the task's requirements; some standard public datasets available; and the evaluation metrics used for measuring the performance on these datasets.

 <!--more-->